-The goal of the selection heuristics is to produce different interpretations of the data, according to the context, and through the selection and ordering of multimedia material.
+The goal of the selection heuristics is to produce different interpretations of the performance, according to the context, and through the selection and ordering of multimedia material.
 The process involved is a context-to-content mapping.
-The context of the task, in addition to any explicit triggers, is mapped into specific selections.
-To refine the relevant heuristics, experiments should be conducted through variations of the different features.
+The context of the performance, in addition to any explicit triggers, is mapped into specific selections.
+To refine the relevant heuristics, experiments should be conducted during rehearsals through variations of the different features.